Fujifilm Guides

 Exposure Comp+1/3

-Why these settings: PRO Neg Std is designed for neutral, accurate color with a professional portrait sensibility.
-Its flat tone curve and true-to-life color rendering make it the best base for situations where you want the camera to correct for the light rather than style it.
-No WB shift lets Auto WB do its job without interference.
+Why these settings: PRO Neg Std is designed for neutral, accurate color.
+Its flat tone curve and true-to-life rendering make it the best base when you want the camera to correct for the light rather than style it.
+No WB shift lets Auto WB do its job.
 Grain off because this recipe prioritizes clean accuracy.
-Color at +1 adds just a touch of richness to prevent the image from looking sterile.
-DR200 handles overhead lighting contrast.
+Color at +1 prevents the image from looking sterile.

 Best subjects: Product shots, event documentation, indoor events, situations where color accuracy matters.